Showing posts sorted by relevance for query fodder. Sort by date Show all posts

 - DEADLAND -

-Deadland first feels similar to Rebellion or Cannon Fodder: control the direction of your active soldiers using the mouse and a right-click turns them into trigger-happy Rambos.
-The planet is crawling with enemies and constantly frantic so it's tough battling whilst planning construction work - that might leave some vulnerable?
+Deadland first feels similar to Rebellion or Cannon Fodder: control the direction of your active soldiers using the mouse, and a right-click turns them into trigger-happy Rambos.
+The planet is crawling with enemies and constantly frantic, so it's tough battling whilst planning construction work - that might leave some vulnerable?
 It's easy to lose your bearings and, just when you're getting to grips, your men drown in a mud pool!!

-The enemy is relentless so you cannot expect to wander about easily killing anything without taking a more strategic approach.
-Each member of your team is listed on the right-hand side of the screen for a health condition and other abilities.
+The enemy is relentless, so you cannot expect to wander about easily killing anything without taking a more strategic approach.
+Each member of your team is listed on the right-hand side of the screen for their health condition and other abilities.
 Don't forget to look after these guys - green is never good outside of the GEM desktop.
 There is a lot to master here, especially whilst defending against enemies, incoming rockets, mines /etc.

-I enjoyed Deadland and the concept is great but this isn't something you can easily pick up and play.
-It takes time and a map would have been nice as would using the cursor keys to scroll.
-Yep, I have struggled to get to grips with Deadland but it's an excellent strategy and potentially rewarding.
+I enjoyed Deadland and the concept is great, but this isn't something you can easily pick up and play.
+It takes time, and a map would have been nice, as would using the cursor keys to scroll.
+Yep, I have struggled to get to grips with Deadland, but it's an excellent strategy and potentially rewarding.
 If you're brave enough?

 - TRAPPED II -

 I couldn't get this to work on my Atari STe - blank screen!
 So I switched to emulation to discover a Tron game.
-I've never been a fan of this genre but I gotta admit it's good.
+I've never been a fan of this genre, but I gotta admit it's good.
 It features different game styles, screen layouts and even a few power-ups (which I didn't expect).
-There's not much to look at (shock) and I imagined the sound effects would grate, but they didn't.
+There's not much to look at (shock), and I imagined the sound effects would grate, but they didn't.
 After all these decades, I actually enjoyed a Tron game!

 - MANIC MINEFIELD -

-Minesweeper was another fad that I have always failed to appreciate and Manic Minefield appears faithful to what I remember with gameplay that's about as enjoyable as I expected.
+Minesweeper was another fad that I have always failed to appreciate, and Manic Minefield appears faithful to what I remember, with gameplay that's about as enjoyable as I expected.
 Shockingly, after a few games, I enjoyed this crude imitator even though I never won a single game!
 I often felt robbed of a win because I'm sure the ST cheats!!
 Then it rubs salt into your wounds using a sound sample to mock your lack of success.
 Interestingly, the board size, wallpaper, /etc can be altered in the Options screen.
 Which is kinda cool.

-Manic Minefield is okay and I imagine fans will enjoy it?
+Manic Minefield is okay, and I imagine fans will enjoy it.
 But I doubt it's something I will play again...

 - FRANK & THE LOST AUBERGINE -

-Never would I have imagined loving a game's title more than "Hector vs The Mutant Vampire Tomatoes From Hell" yet here is Frank And The Lost Aubergine!!
+Never would I have imagined loving a game's title more than "Hector vs The Mutant Vampire Tomatoes From Hell", yet here is Frank And The Lost Aubergine!!
 It's a fast-paced platformer developed using the STOS Missing Link extension and has us frantically running around screens crammed with monsters and gems.

-Collect every gem to proceed onto the next level but watch out for the baddies.
+Collect every gem to proceed to the next level, but watch out for the baddies.
 These can be killed by dropping a well-timed bomb directly in their path - difficult but doable.
-Or you could slam into them albeit at the expense of losing one of your 50 lives.
+Or you could slam into them, albeit at the expense of losing one of your 50 lives.
 Yep, 50 and you'll need them all because there are lots of monsters!

 Movement is very fast - too fast!!
 It's difficult to position where to stand when you wish to leap off a ledge.
 In fact, leaping over the wider gaps is close to impossible and takes too many attempts.
-I love a platformer that tests your patience, skills and dexterity but it simply doesn't work here.
+I love a platformer that tests your patience, skills and dexterity, but it simply doesn't work here.
 A good idea poorly executed.

 - DELUXE INVADERS -

-I love Space Invaders and I'm confident nothing will beat Sinister Developments' fantastic conversion.
+I love Space Invaders, and I'm confident nothing will beat Sinister Developments' fantastic conversion.
 That is arcade-perfect using authentic effects!!
 However, this is a conversion of Roklan's 8-Bit Deluxe Invaders by one of the biggest ST legends.
-I've never played the Roklan game so was hoping for something different.
+I've never played the Roklan game, so I was hoping for something different.

 There are two modes: slow and fast.
-The slower game looks superb with colourful aliens invading your screen and can be sped up by flicking over to 60Hz - something you should consider.
-The faster version is better to play but appears boring in comparison, so I went looking for a green cellophane to wrap around my monitor!
+The slower game looks superb with colourful aliens invading your screen, and can be sped up by flicking over to 60Hz - something you should consider.
+The faster version is better to play, but appears boring in comparison, so I went looking for a green cellophane to wrap around my monitor!

 Sadly, I didn't feel it with Deluxe Invaders and preferred the original if I'm brutally honest.
-It's a good game but, there are better "Invader" games for the Atari ST. Sigh, I'm also a bit deflated about that fact.
+It's a good game, but there are better "Invader" games for the Atari ST. Sigh, I'm also a bit deflated about that fact.

 - NIBE -